maneedasshrestha/3D-Illumination-Surface-Rendering-Visualization/README.md

 The project is live at: [Illumination & Surface Rendering](https://illumination-surface-rendering.vercel.app/)

-## Features
+# Features

-1. 3D Model Viewer
+## 1. 3D Model Viewer

-Displays 3D shapes, including basic shapes (e.g., cubes) and custom models.
+- Displays 3D shapes, including basic shapes (e.g., cubes) and custom models.

-Custom models can be uploaded and rendered using the app.
+- Custom models can be uploaded and rendered using the app.

-2. Rendering Options
+## 2. Rendering Options

-Toggle wireframe mode to show or hide the wireframe of the shape.
+- Toggle wireframe mode to show or hide the wireframe of the shape.

-Toggle lighting modes:
+- Toggle lighting modes:

-Ambient Lighting
+  - Ambient Lighting

-Diffuse Lighting
+  - Diffuse Lighting

-Specular Lighting
+  - Specular Lighting

-Change the rendering mode (e.g., Phong shading).
+- Change the rendering mode (e.g., Phong shading).

-Change the shape color to any hex color code.
+- Change the shape color to any hex color code.

-3. Custom Model Support
+## 3. Custom Model Support

-Users can upload their own 3D models via session storage.
+- Users can upload their own 3D models via session storage.

-Custom models can be loaded from a URL stored in session storage.
+- Custom models can be loaded from a URL stored in session storage.

-4. Background and Texture Options
+## 4. Background and Texture Options

-Choose between different background options (e.g., "space").
+- Choose between different background options (e.g., "space").

-Users can upload a custom texture image for the shape.
+- Users can upload a custom texture image for the shape.

-The texture can be selected from various preset options or uploaded as a custom texture.
+- The texture can be selected from various preset options or uploaded as a custom texture.

-5. Lighting Control
+## 5. Lighting Control

-Select from preset lighting configurations for ambient, diffuse, and specular light colors.
+- Select from preset lighting configurations for ambient, diffuse, and specular light colors.

-Custom lighting allows users to modify light colors and positions for each light source.
+- Custom lighting allows users to modify light colors and positions for each light source.

-6. Model Rotation Controls
+## 6. Model Rotation Controls

-Pause rotation to freeze the model in place.
+- Pause rotation to freeze the model in place.

-The model automatically rotates unless paused.
+- The model automatically rotates unless paused.

-7. Interactive UI
+## 7. Interactive UI

-Control Panel: Open/close the rendering controls to adjust options like wireframe mode, lighting, textures, and rotation.
+- **Control Panel:** Open/close the rendering controls to adjust options like wireframe mode, lighting, textures, and rotation.

-Go Back Button: Navigate back to the home screen or the previous page.
+- **Go Back Button:** Navigate back to the home screen or the previous page.

-8. Toast Notifications
+## 8. Toast Notifications

-The app provides user feedback through toast notifications, including errors (e.g., loading errors or missing custom models) and successful actions.
+- The app provides user feedback through toast notifications, including errors (e.g., loading errors or missing custom models) and successful actions.

 ## Technologies Used